 Supporting Families to Access, Resource, and Navigate Learning

 Every parent has aspirations for their child’s education, and future.
 Their children also have opinions about what, where, and how they want to engage in learning and life.
-Yet, they often struggle to know what goals are appropriate at different stages, what opportunities exist, which ones are the best fit, and how to have conversations together (parent and child) to make decisions about which schools and other learning experiences reflect their family context, academic goals, interests, and cultural identity.
+Yet, it can be difficult to know what goals are appropriate at different stages, what opportunities exist, which ones are the best fit, and how to have conversations together (parent and child) to make decisions about which schools and other learning experiences reflect their family context, academic goals, interests, and cultural identity.
 Having a trusted partner (we call this person a learner advocate) to walk alongside them through this process and build upon their capacity to navigate increasingly complex learning options has become essential.

-The infusion of learner advocate into our communities is a way of responding to a need raised by families in our networks.
+The infusion of learner advocates into our communities is a way of responding to a need raised by families in our networks.
 RESCHOOL’s learner advocates meet with parents to guide them in their pursuit of purposeful and relevant learning paths from birth to career.
 The first learner advocate network we created was in partnership with Boulder Housing Partners, a model they continue to grow years after our first prototypes together.
-The second iteration of this concept is run by RESCHOOL, in partnership with employers that offer access to our learner advocates to working parents as an employee benefit.
+The second iteration of this concept was run by RESCHOOL, in partnership with employers that offer access to our learner advocates to working parents as an employee benefit.
 RESCHOOL is currently piloting how to best invest in learner advocates that already exist in communities and organizations.
 These individuals are providing crucial learner advocate services to families, though often without many resources or a network to support the work they are doing.

-See how we put this into practice with families, community organizations and employers.
+See how we put this into practice with organizations.

 Equitable Access to Learning Everywhere